Houston High School (Tennessee)

-Houston High School is a fully accredited public high school located in Germantown, Tennessee, serving students in grades 9–12.
+Houston High School is a public high school located in Germantown, Tennessee, serving students in grades 9–12.
 The school was previously one of the eight high schools operating in the Shelby County School District.
-The principal is John Taylor.
+The principal is Hallie Ross.
 Houston Middle School and Riverdale Elementary (K-8) are the main feeder schools to Houston High since the creation of the Germantown Municipal School District in June 2014.

 History

 Houston High School was established in 1989 and is the sole high school of the Germantown Municipal School District (GMSD).
 Prior to June 2014, HHS was part of the Shelby County Schools system.
-The GMSD is a family of five schools, Dogwood Elementary (K-5), Farmington Elementary (K-5), Riverdale Elementary (K-8), Houston Middle School (6-8), and Houston High School (9-12).
+The GMSD is a family of five schools, Dogwood Elementary (K–5), Farmington Elementary (K–5), Riverdale Elementary (K–8), Houston Middle School (6–8), and Houston High School (9–12).
 HHS offers nearly 25 Advanced Placement courses, being one of four schools in the state to offer the AP Capstone Diploma, and has approximately 200 students in the ACT "30 and Above" Club.
 HHS athletic teams have earned 34 TSSAA state championships, including three girls state championships during the fall of 2015 (cross country, golf, and soccer), and have received "Best of the Preps" recognition in suburban Shelby County for the last eighteen years (1999–2016).
 HHS offers more than 60 clubs and activities.

 In May 2018, the choir teacher was accused of having inappropriate interactions with students, and the principal was accused of inappropriate acts at a teacher's home.
 The principal resigned, and the choir teacher was fired, but later cleared of wrongdoing.

 1994 Tornado

 On November 27, 1994, a strong F2 tornado tore through the school and the surrounding area.
-Large sections of wall, windows, and parts of the roof were severely damaged by the tornado.
+Large sections of wall, windows, and parts of the roof were severely damaged.
 The damage was so great that the school was condemned, and the next month was spent making repairs.
 Students were bused to nearby Germantown High School during the repairs.